-Yes.
-There is a form approving your application that must be signed by your Supervisor, Program Manager and District Manager it is part of the application.
-If the employee is not supported by management to apply, they may share their concerns with their District Manager or liaison of Human Services.
+No. An ODHS employee who intends to apply for CRCWEP must have Child Welfare Program Manager approval to apply.
+If the employee is not supported by their local leadership to apply, they can share their concerns with their District Manager or liaison with Human Resources.